GatorSense/MUUFLGulfport/README.md

 This repository contains:
--The MUUFL Gulfport Hyperspectral and LiDAR Data Collection Files
+*The MUUFL Gulfport Hyperspectral and LiDAR Data Collection Files
--Geo-tagged Photographs and Ground-truth locations of this scene tagged in a GoogleEarth KML -Bullwinkle Target Detection Scoring Code
+*Geo-tagged Photographs and Ground-truth locations of this scene tagged in a GoogleEarth KML *Bullwinkle Target Detection Scoring Code
 ****
 Note:  If this data is used in any publication or presentation the following reference must be cited:
 P. Gader, A. Zare, R. Close, J. Aitken, G. Tuell, “MUUFL Gulfport Hyperspectral and LiDAR Airborne Data Set,”  University of Florida, Gainesville, FL, Tech.
 Rep. REP-2013-570, Oct.
 2013.